thomas-melville/playbooks/README.md

 ## Using these playbooks

-the default user the playbooks use is the vagrant user, since I first wrote and tested these on a vagrant vm.
+The default user the playbooks use is the vagrant user, since I first wrote and tested these on a vagrant vm.
 You can pass your own username in using the --extra-vars argument

 example: